Use this free on-line guide to diagnose problems and make repairs around your home. Find parts and supplies too.

 • Never stand over a hot container when opening.

 • While there are cases in which metal can be safely placed inside the microwave, it should be kept well away from any part of the interior.
-Metal (this includes foil) also interferes with the microwaves even distribution, so the use of metal should be avoided.
+Metal (this includes foil) also interferes with the microwaves even distribution, so the use of metal should be minimized.